omicsEye/omeClust/README.md

-# m2clust: multi-resolution clustering of omics data #
+# omeClust: multi-resolution clustering of omics data #

-**m2clust** is a clustering method that detects clusters of features using omics data and scores metadata (resolution score) based on their influences in clustering.
+**omeClust** is a clustering method that detects clusters of features using omics data and scores metadata (resolution score) based on their influences in clustering.
 The similarity of features within each cluster can be